 1. First things first - ask for their registration.18 million people are too afraid to ask for proof that their electrician is registered.

 This is the definitive proof you need to rest assured you are not hiring a ‘cowboy’ electrician, with zero accountability, to work on your home.

 From the legal perspective, tradespeople must work to the UK national safety standard (BS 7671) and you can search for legitimately registered electricians in your area at Registered Competent Person or, if you live in Scotland, the government’s Certification Register.

-The ideal reference would of course be from a member of your family or close friend, who has had the electrician work on their own home and were delighted with the work done.
+The ideal reference would of course be from a member of your family or close friend, who has had the electrician work on their own home and was delighted with the work done.